 - Microphone PDM to Pulse Code Modulation (PCM) conversion: converts the PDM audio input from the microphones into PCM format allowing further processing. - Acoustic Echo Cancellation (AEC): enables the XVF3615 to detect voice signals in the presence of high volume, stereo audio from the product into which it is integrated.
 This process takes the stereo audio from the product as a reference signal and models the echo characteristics between each speaker and microphone caused by the acoustic environment of the device and room.
-These four models are used to continuously remove the echoes from out the audio outputs from the microphone audio input.
+The models are used to remove the echos present in the microphone audio inputs.
 The models are continuously adapted to the acoustic environment to accommodate changes in the room created by events such as doors opening or closing and people moving in the room. - The Automatic Delay Estimation Control (ADEC): automatically monitors and manages the delay between the reference audio and the echo received by the microphone to ensure optimal AEC cancellation when the audio output latency is variable or non-zero. - Interference Cancellation (IC): suppresses static noise from point sources such as cooker hoods, washing machines, or radios for which there is no reference audio signal available.
-When an internal Voice Activity

-Detector (VAD) indicates the absence of voice, the IC adapts to suppress point noise sources in the environment.
-When voice is detected adaption is suspended maintaining suppression of the interfering noise source.
+When an internal Voice Activity Detector (VAD) indicates the absence of voice, the IC adapts to suppress point noise sources in the environment.
+When voice is detected adaption is suspended maintaining suppression of the interfering noise source. - Noise Suppression (NS): suppresses diffuse noise from sources whose frequency characteristics do not change rapidly over time such as air conditioning or city background noise.

-- Noise Suppression (NS): suppresses diffuse noise from sources whose frequency characteristics do not change rapidly over time such as air conditioning or city background noise. - Automatic Gain Control (AGC): tunes separate AGC channels for Automatic Speech Recognition and communications output.
+• Automatic Gain Control (AGC): tunes separate AGC channels for Automatic Speech Recognition and communications output.
 The internal VAD is used to prevent gain changes in the ASR output channel during speech to improve speech recognition performance.